 ii.
 Chronic recurrent headache

-History shows recurrent
+History shows recurrent attacks

 Causes of recurrent headache

-Are you a doctor or a nurse?
+Are you a Doctor, Pharmacist, PA or a Nurse?

-Do you want to join the Doctors Lounge online medical community
+Join the Doctors Lounge online medical community